jlangch/venice/doc/readme/multi-file-app.md

 ### Run the application

-The billing application may be deployed to file structure like
+The billing application may be deployed to file a structure like

 ```text
 foo